GeoscienceAustralia/ga_sar_workflow/insar/docs/governance/ContributingGeneral.md

 ## User Feedback ##

 Absolutely anyone can help out by giving us feedback on your experience with the project!
-Giving feedback helps us better understand the issues users are failing, what's really working well / what we should do more of, and what's not working well / issues we need to prioritise fixing.
+Giving feedback helps us better understand the issues users are facing, what's really working well / what we should do more of, and what's not working well / issues we need to prioritise fixing.

 General feedback or questions about PyRate can be emailed to the [Geoscience Australia InSAR Team](insar@ga.gov.au) For bug reports and issues, refer to the next section.